 C.3.2 Guidance to language users

  Consideration of the rules for typing and conversions will assist in avoiding vulnerabilities.
 However, a lack of full understanding by the programmer of the implications of the rules may cause unexpected results even though the rules may be clear.
 Complex expressions and intricacies of the rules can cause a difference between what a programmer expects and what actually happens.
+[Try to state this more simply, something like RTFM.
+It might be sensible to encourage the use of additional parentheses.]

  Make casts explicit to give the programmer a clearer vision and expectations of conversions.